-- 1. The hydrodynamics of just two drops colliding at finite speed is quite complicated, and many aspects remain unexplored (Ashgriz & Poo 1990, Planchette et al. 2012). - 2.
-The numerical data of Fig. 5 suggests the existence of a second similarity solution describing viscous coalescence, but at finite Oh.
-It remains to discover the mechanism by which inertia comes into play. - 3.
-The observation or prediction of entrapped toroidal bubbles during the coalescence of low viscosity drops remains an intriguing possibility.
-Whilst conventional lubrication in the gas prevents their formation, it is possible that in narrow gaps kinetic effects reduce the apparent viscosity of the gas and conspire with van der Waals forces, as considered in Sprittles (2024), to entrap a trail of bubbles. - 4.
-How the outer fluid combines with microscopic effects to provide an initial condition for coalescence has only been touched upon (Deblais et al. 2024) and deserves further attention.
-How are the approach, reconnection and coalescence phases related? - 5.
-For the coalescence of sessile drops, the relation between the bridge height and of the bridge width is not universal, and not understood. - 6.
+- 1. The hydrodynamics of just two drops colliding at finite speed is quite complicated, and many aspects remain unexplored. - 2.
+Our findings in Section 3.1 suggest the existence of a second similarity solution describing viscous coalescence, but at finite Oh.
+The mechanism by which inertia comes into play remains to be discovered. - 3.
+The observation or prediction of entrapped toroidal bubbles during the coalescence of low-viscosity drops remains an intriguing possibility.
+While conventional lubrication in the gas prevents their formation, it is possible that in narrow gaps kinetic effects reduce the apparent viscosity of the gas and conspire with van der Waals forces to entrap a trail of bubbles. - 4.
+How the outer fluid combines with microscopic effects to provide an initial condition for coalescence deserves further attention.
+How are the approach, reconnection, and coalescence phases related? - 5.
+For the coalescence of sessile drops, the relation between the bridge height and the bridge width is not universal and not understood. - 6.
 What is the effect of contact line motion on coalescence on a substrate?
 Why does the contact line hardly influence the initial stages of spreading?